Matariki Holiday Law Passed - Watiya News: Māori Radio Stations

 She says that Matariki is a time of unity, renewal, celebration and hope.

-The holiday always falls on a Friday and will shift slightly each year to align with the Maramataka or Māori stellar-lunar calendar.
+The holiday always falls on a Friday and there will be slight changes each year to align with the Maramataka or Māori stellar-lunar calendar.

 The first holiday scheduled by the Matariki Advisory Group, chaired by Professor Rangianehu Matamua, will be on Friday, June 24.